alxzhng/stirling-engine-code/readme.md

         * 1 x pushbutton

 ## Usage
+Detailed instructions are on the lab handout available on Notion, or as a pdf from Moodle.

 1. Download the .zip file from this page and unzip it to the location you want the data files to be saved.
 It should contain a src folder with the scripts 'stirling_engine_arduino.ino' and 'stirling_engine_csvwrite.ipynb'.
 2. Connect the Arduino board to the laptop with the usb cable.
 3. Open the .ino file in Arduino IDE.
 If you are prompted to create a folder, click on OK.